 The sports-based arc: Afterschool Programs bridges the opportunity gap for kids learning English as a second language in Los Angeles, who might not achieve as much, or go as far, without it.

-We take a look at five of the most devastating sports injuries in Los Angeles history.
+We take a look at some of the worst sports title celebrations by fans.

 A local high school girls basketball team, that had been forced to forfeit playing in a championship game for wearing illegal uniforms, is now being allowed to play.